Ligh-one/VirtualGrandMA/README.md

 The 10 most recently used `.img` files are automatically tracked and displayed for fast access.

 ✅ **ImDisk Installer Integration**
-If ImDisk Toolkit isn’t found, GMA2Toolkit will prompt and install it automatically using the included `install.bat` and `files.cab`.
+If ImDisk Toolkit isn’t found, VirtualGrandMA will prompt and install it automatically using the included `install.bat` and `files.cab`.

 ✅ **Integrated Console View**
 Optional console output for debugging or monitoring backend operations.